 Foyer of Cinema Světozor (23.
 9. 2019 - 31.
 12. 2019) —

-This exhibition presents sixty posters from 1946 till 1989, which document the journey of our country from the dark fiftees, through the Prague Spring 1968 to the Velvet Revolution in November 1989.
+This exhibition presents this sixty posters from 1946 till 1989, which document the journey of our country from the dark fiftees, through the Prague Spring 1968 to the Velvet Revolution in November 1989.

 This selection presents so called social posters which documented, commented upon and promoted different layers of social lives in our then called Czechoslovak Socialist Republic and is concluded with the posters from the Velvet Revolution 1989.